beetbox/beets/docs/plugins/fetchart.rst

 Although not strictly necesarry right now, you might think about `registering a personal fanart.tv API key`_.
-Set the ``fanarttv_personal_key`` configurati option to your key, then add ``fanarttv`` to the list of sources in your configuration.
+Set the ``fanarttv_personal_key`` configuration option to your key, then add ``fanarttv`` to the list of sources in your configuration.

 .. _registering a personal fanart.tv API key: https://fanart.tv/get-an-api-key/